 August 19 — HP kills its much-hyped iPad knockoff, the TouchPad, and plans to spin off its Windows PC business.
 Apple’s sales overtake Lenovo’s in China.
 Apple now as valuable as all 32 euro zone banks combined.

-August 24 — Acer posts a quarterly loss of nearly a quarter of a billion dollars.
+August 25 — Acer posts a quarterly loss of nearly a quarter of a billion dollars.
 Android malware surges while iOS remains malware-free.
 Apple Retail makes more money per square foot than any other retail chain — 89% more than second-place Tiffany & Co.
 Google settles with the U.S. DOJ for half a billion dollars for running illegal drug ads.

 August 29 — HP, the largest maker of Windows PCs, is apparently imploding.